AliChoukatli/CyberShield-Enterprise/03_IT_Helpdesk_&_Network_Troubleshooting/Documentation/Office_Deployment.md

-# 📦 Microsoft 365 Apps Deployment Using Office Deployment Tool (ODT) and PowerShell
+# 📦 Deploying Microsoft 365 with ODT and PowerShell

 ## 📝 Introduction